john3hunnid10/StockMarketPersonal/README.md

 The predictable values are: ['HIGH', 'LOW', 'OPEN', 'CLOSE', 'ADJ CLOSE', 'VOLUME'] Date should be integers in the form: (Year, Month, Day) Example input: ((2024,5,30),"INTEL","HIGH").
-It then returns the predicted value, and if the prediction is of a day that has already happened, the function will return it's accuracy.
+It then returns the predicted value, and if the prediction is of a day that has already happened, the function will return it's accuracy.\
+I got the data from Kaggle.com but cannot find the original upload, I will keep looking for it.
 NOTE: Data ranges from 1/1/2023-8/4/24